- Home

 With help from his brother Frank (Harvey Fierstein), Daniel disguises himself as an older British woman and convinces his ex-wife Miranda (Sally Field) to hire him as a nanny.

-Entertaining and heartwarming, Mrs Doubtfire is a celebration of family and how, just like life, parents don’t need to be perfect.
+Entertaining and heartwarming, Mrs Doubtfire is a celebration of family and how parents don’t need to be perfect.

-With her father dead, a mother who ignores her, and a brother involved with local gangs, 11-year-old Akeelah Anderson (Keke Palmer) doesn’t have an easy life.
+Eleven-year-old Akeelah Anderson (Keke Palmer) doesn’t have an easy life.
+Her father has died, her mother ignores her, and her brother is in a local gang.
 Despite being smart, Akeelah’s environment isn’t on her side.

-However, after participating in a spelling bee to avoid detention for her many absences, Akeelah wins and is asked to seek coaching from English professor, Dr. Larabee (Laurence Fishburne).
+However, after participating in a spelling bee to avoid detention, Akeelah wins and is asked to seek coaching from English professor, Dr. Larabee (Laurence Fishburne).

-With the potential to participate in the Scripps National Spelling Bee, Akeelah has the opportunity to provide her community with someone to rally around and be proud of – but only if she can overcome her own insecurities and difficult home life.
+With the potential to participate in the Scripps National Spelling Bee, Akeelah has the opportunity to provide her community with someone to rally around and be proud of – but only if she can overcome her own insecurities first.

-Sunshine on Leith follows the stories of Ally (Kevin Guthrie) and Davy (George MacKay) who have to re-learn how to live their ordinary lives in Edinburgh after serving as soldiers in Afghanistan.
+Sunshine on Leith follows the stories of ex-soldiers Ally (Kevin Guthrie) and Davy (George MacKay) who, after returning from Afghanistan, must re-learn how to live their ordinary lives in Edinburgh.

-Experiencing the joys and heartache of relationships, Ally and Davy work to regain control of their home and love lives.
+Experiencing the joys and heartaches of relationships, Ally and Davy work to regain control of their home and love lives.

 Based on the stage-hit musical of the same name, Sunshine on Leith is set around the euphoric music of pop-folk band The Proclaimers.
-Dubbed ‘the feel fabulous film’ of 2013, this is an uplifting tale that’ll probably pull on your heartstrings a bit too!
+Dubbed ‘the feel fabulous film’ of 2013, this is an uplifting tale that’ll pull on your heartstrings!

 Set on a small Greek island, bride-to-be Sophie (Amanda Seyfried) dreams of a perfect wedding – one which includes her father walking her down the aisle.
 The problem?
 Sophie doesn’t know who her father is.

-After snooping through her mother’s old diaries, Sophie discovers that she has three possible fathers – Sam (Pierce Brosnan), Bill (Stellan Skarsgard), and Harry (Colin Firth).
+After snooping through her mother’s (Meryl Streep) old diaries, Sophie discovers that she has three possible fathers – Sam (Pierce Brosnan), Bill (Stellan Skarsgård), and Harry (Colin Firth).
 Secretly, she invites them all to her wedding, convinced she’ll know her father when she sees him.
-But as Sophie soon finds out, it may not be as clear as she once thought.
+But as Sophie soon finds out, it may not be as clear as she thought.

 Car mechanic Carter Chambers (Morgan Freeman) and billionaire Edward Cole (Jack Nicholson) are complete strangers, until they find themselves in the same hospital room.